grafana/cloudcost-exporter/README.md

 > [!Note]
 > GCP Only: you can specify the services to collect cost metrics on.
 > `gcs` is collected by default.
-> To collect GKE, append any of the gcp commands with `-gcp.services=gke,gcs`
+> To collect GKE, append any of the gcp commands with `-gcp.services=gke -gcp.services=gcs`

 ## Architecture